aecheverrir/presupuesto-InfraTel/README.md

 Before installing dependcies, install nodemon.
 `npm install -g nodemon`

-Now, to install the proyect dependencies, rund the following command (make sure you are in prespuesto-InfraTel folder) `npm install`
+Now, to install the proyect dependencies, run the following command (make sure you are in prespuesto-InfraTel folder) `npm install`

 After this, we have to install the frontend dependicies.